Back-to-School Reading Resources for ADHD

 The students we worked with in the program this week were outstanding and most enjoyable to teach!
 We provided 2 classes each of ¡Bienvenidos, Mis Amigos!, an exploratory Spanish class and a STEM course called Mechanical Robotic Arm Build.
 We certainly appreciated the enthusiasm and motivation demonstrated by these talented students.
 It was a GREAT week for ALL of us!

-For this reason and because of our experiences with students of all abilities, we thought it would be beneficial to our readers to provide a resource list for ADHD reading tips, especially during this back-to-school season.
+As a result, and because of our experiences with students of all abilities, we thought it would be helpful to provide a resource list for ADHD reading tips, especially during this back-to-school season.
 One of our previous articles entitled Let’s Deal with Distractions—ADHD Strategies for Home & School included a rather extensive list of general home and school resources for ADHD.

-This week, we continue to help parents and teachers in the preparation for a new school year with our ADHD resource list for reading.
-We hope this list will assist our readers in helping students experience improved focus, more sustained attention and better concentration when reading (whether online or offline).
-It is important to note that these resources can be helpful not only to gifted children but to ALL children with focusing and attention issues.
-We hope the list and its “goodies” will provide you with the needed resources to help a child you know with the reading challenges of ADHD.
+This week, we’re helping parents and teachers prepare for a new school year with a ADHD resource list for reading.
+We hope this list will assist readers in helping students experience improved focus, more sustained attention and better concentration when reading (online or offline).
+It is important to note that these resources can help not only gifted children but ALL children with focusing and attention issues.
+We hope the list and its “goodies” will provide needed resources to help a child you know with the reading challenges of ADHD.
+That way, you’ll be ready for the coming new school year, too!

 Helpful Reading Resources for ADHD